pepijnlauriks/IOT/README.md

   }
 }
 ```
-Now we can call this function in the else statement inside the loop and give it the color we want using ```pixels.color```
+Now we can call this function in the else statement inside the loop and give it the color we want using ```pixels.color```.

 ## Step 6 All Done
 Congratulations!
 You should now have the most basic tsunami early warning system ever.
 If it's still not working you can try downloading my code and seeing if it works then, the sensor or ledstrip might just be broken.